Old School Cake (Retro School Puddings Recipe)

 To make a school cake an authentic old school cake, it needs to be covered in thick white icing and sprinkled with hundreds and thousands.
 This sponge traybake has the simplest icing decoration ever which you can prepare in a matter of minutes.

 A great tip is to use warm water when making the icing.
 Watch my video on how I made this cake below to see how to make the icing too.

 Keep your cake stored in an airtight container at room temperature and keep for up to 5 days.
 Do not store your cakes in the fridge, it will only dry out the cake and it will not be as moist.

 How Long Can I Keep My School Cake For?

-Keep your school cake for up to 5 days in an air-tight container.
+Keep your school cake for up to 5 days in an airtight container.
 Most homemade cakes have a shelf-life of around 5 days.
-Cakes brought for the supermarket have added preservatives so will last a lot longer than freshly made cakes.
+Cakes brought from the supermarket have added preservatives so will last a lot longer than freshly made cakes.

 How Do I Know When The Cake Is Baked?

-Checking to see if your school cake is ready is quite simple.
-Get yourself a skewer and poke the skewer into the thickest part of the cake, usually the middle.
+Use a skewer and poke it into the thickest part of the cake (usually the middle).
 If you take the skewer out and see cake mix, it is not ready and needs to bake further in the oven.
-But if the skewer comes out clean then your vanilla traybake is ready.
+But if the skewer comes out clean, then your vanilla traybake is ready.

 Can I Freeze School Cake?

-Once the cake has cooled down completely.
-Put the old school sponge cake in an air-tight container or tightly wrap it in cling-film.
+Once the cake has cooled down completely, put the school sponge cake in an airtight container or tightly wrap it in cling-film.
 A great tip is to cut the cake into squares before freezing, you’ll then be able to take portion sized amounts to eat when ready.